 When knee pain keeps you from enjoying life and doing the things you want to do, it's time to talk to one of the orthopedic specialists at King's Daughters' Health.
-A variety of treatment options are available, including partial and total knee replacement surgery.
-As part of our Joint Replacement Program, patients who choose total knee replacement at KDH receive a comprehensive care plan that includes presurgery evaluation and post-surgery follow-up.
+A variety of knee replacement treatment options are available, including partial and total knee replacement surgery.
+As part of our Joint Replacement Program, patients who choose total knee replacement at KDH receive a comprehensive knee replacement care plan that includes presurgery evaluation and post-surgery follow-up.
 We want you to have an exceptional experience and successful recovery.
 As we like to say, "Life is calling.
 Go live it!"

 When to talk to your doctor about Joint Pain